milon27/prisma-vs-drizzle/readme.md

 ---

-in my case: prisma was fast
+in my case: drizzle is 3-4 times fater than prisma